-Since xdc.runtime.Gate is provided by XDCtools, the base module is documented in the "XDCtools Runtime Modules" chapter of the XDCtools Consumer User's Guide (SPRUEX4).
+Since xdc.runtime.Gate is provided by XDCtools, the base module is documented in the online help and the RTSC-pedia wiki.
 Implementations of Gates provided by DSP/BIOS are discussed here.

 Threads can be preempted by other threads of higher priority, and some sections of code need to be completed by one thread before they can be executed by another thread.
 Code that modifies a linked list is a common example of a critical region that may need to be protected by a Gate.